DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-signals/crud-support/retrieving/index.md

 ## Retrieving the top level store

 The obvious question you might ask is, "if everything has a parent, how can I retrieve the top level data?"
 The answer is that you can set the `isInitialRow` field to `true` in the entity definition.
-This is a special marker that tells SmartNgRX that this row has no parent and should be retrieved when the entity is loaded.
+This is a special marker that tells Smart Signals that this row has no parent and should be retrieved when the entity is loaded.

 You'll need to specify the loadByIds method to retrieve the top level data.
 This will be the ids of the child fields you'll need to retrieve when the child data is requested.